KRU: 1992–1999: Formation, Canggih and early years

 The following year, KRU released their third album, Awas! in an extended play (EP) format in September 1994 with an accompanying biographical scrap book published by Kharisma Publications.
 The album contains 6 songs including a new version of "Janji Tinggal Janji" and "Untukmu", which was made famous by Feminin.
 For the latter, KRU perform in a cappella.
 The album sold more than 60,000 copies and was certified double platinum.
 Later, the brothers made their acting debut in 1995 film, Awas!, which features the group portraying themselves.
 Principal photography began in November 1994 in Penang, the film was released on 7 September 1995 and became commercial success.
 They also released their fourth album, Awas! da' Soundtrack, which served as a soundtrack album for the film, containing 13 songs, composed and written by themselves.
 To promote both the album and the film of the same name, KRU embarked on their Awas! da' Concert tour.
 The first leg began in Datuk Sheikh Ahmad Stadium in Kangar, Perlis on 14 July and ended in Stadium Negara on 25 August.

 On 19 March 1996, KRU released their fifth album, Ooh!
 La!
 La!.
 Like their previous albums, all tracks composed and written by the brothers themselves.
 Three singles from the album, the title track, "Apa Saja" and "Diari Metropolitan" were hits, as was the album; it sold 150,000 copies in seven months upon its release, and being certified multi-platinum.
 Later, KRU was among of 10 Malaysian artistes including Ziana Zain, Man Bai, Feminin and Ning Baizura who performed at the Konsert Kemuncak Dunia at Stadium Negara on 19 July 1996.
 The concert, which was held in support for the 1997 expedition to the Mount Everest, was attended by 3,000 audiences.
 They also performed an anthem for the expedition, entitled "Everest".
 The KRU brothers then become a main cast alongside Vanidah Imran in a romantic drama film Cinta Metropolitan, directed by the late Julie Dahlan.
 Unlike Awas! where KRU portrays as themselves, Cinta Metropolitan saws the brothers portrays different characters, with Norman took his role as Haris, Yusry as Irwan and Edry as Rizal.
-They also contributed a soundtrack, which mostly consists of their songs from Ooh!
+They also contributed the film's soundtrack album, which mostly consists of their songs from Ooh!
 La!
 La!, which was released six months earlier.
 Released in September, the film was a commercial failure.